Don’t miss out.

-- If you have any of the main symptoms of COVID-19, you must stay at home (self-isolate) and get a swab test.
+- If you have any of the main symptoms of COVID-19, you must stay at home (self-isolate) and get a PCR swab test.
 Do not wait.
-Apply for a swab test as soon as you have symptoms.
-You can find more information on test and trace here.
+Apply for a PCR swab test as soon as you have symptoms.

 - You can book a swab test either at a drive-through or walk-through site, or you can ask for a home test kit to be sent to your home.
-Find out more about testing centres in north east London.
+This borough map has information on where you can tested in north east London.

 - Everyone without symptoms of COVID-19 can now get a free rapid test, which shows results in 30 minutes.
-They also show you're doing all you can to protect those around you.
 To collect the tests, visit these locations in City of London, Hackney, Tower Hamlets, Waltham Forest, Newham, Redbridge, Barking & Dagenham, and Havering.

 - Latest advice is on the national website